openresty/lua-nginx-module/README.markdown

 Flushing the response outputs.
 This operation has no effect in HTTP 1.0 buffering output mode.
 See [HTTP 1.0 support](http://wiki.nginx.org/HttpLuaModule#HTTP_1.0_support).

-By default, this function is an asynchronous call, that is, it returns immediately without waiting for the ouptuts to be actually flushed into the system socket send buffer.
+By default, this function is an asynchronous call, that is, it returns immediately without waiting for the ouptuts to be actually flushed into the system send buffer.

 This function takes an optional boolean `wait` argument.
-When it is given `true` (which is default to `false`), this function becomes a synchronous call, that is, it will not return until all the outputs have actually been flushed into the system socket send buffer or the [send_timeout](http://wiki.nginx.org/HttpCoreModule#send_timeout) setting has expired.
+When it is given `true` (which is default to `false`), this function becomes a synchronous call, that is, it will not return until all the outputs have actually been flushed into the system send buffer or the [send_timeout](http://wiki.nginx.org/HttpCoreModule#send_timeout) setting has expired.
 Note that, even in the synchronous mode, this function still works nonblockingly (thanks to the Lua coroutine mechanism!).

 Synchronous flushing is very useful for streaming output in Lua.